Mark Matousek: Books

 After working on The Tibetan Book of Living and Dying, Matousek collaborated with writer Andrew Harvey on Dialogues With A Modern Mystic (1994), later interviewing Harvey for a British documentary of the same name.
 His next book, Sex Death Enlightenment: A True Story (1996) became an international bestseller published in 10 countries and nominated for two Books for a Better Life Awards.
 In 2000 he published The Boy He Left Behind: A Man's Search for His Lost Father (Los Angeles Times Discovery Book, Randy Shilts Award, excerpted in The Observer) and served as co-editor on Ram Dass's book Still Here."
-When You're Falling, Dive: Lessons in the Art of Living appeared in 2008, and included autobiographical essays on writers including Joan Didion, Stanley Kunitz, Andrew Solomon, and James Hillman, as well as spiritual leaders Matthew Fox, Byron Katie, Eckart Tolle et al. In 2011 Matousek published Ethical Wisdom: What Makes Us Good, a study of human morality.
+When You're Falling, Dive: Lessons in the Art of Living appeared in 2008, and included autobiographical essays on writers including Joan Didion, Stanley Kunitz, Andrew Solomon, and James Hillman, as well as spiritual leaders Matthew Fox, Byron Katie, Eckhart Tolle et al. In 2011 Matousek published Ethical Wisdom: What Makes Us Good, a study of human morality.
 In 2017 he published two books: Mother of the Unseen World, an account of his experiences with the spiritual teacher Mother Meera, and Writing to Awaken, an in-depth guide to his Writing to Awaken method of self-discovery.
 In his most recent book, Lessons from an American Stoic: How Emerson Can Change Your Life (2023), Matousek shares his long-standing admiration for the American philosopher and explains how Emerson's timeless wisdom is relevant today.

 His essays have appeared in numerous international anthologies, including: Voices of the Millenium, Wrestling With the Angel, A Memory, a Monologue, a Rant and a Prayer, Oprah's Best Life, and Be the Change.